Rhino objects in Python

-The types of geometry support by Rhino include points, point clouds, curves, surfaces, polysurfaces, extrusions, meshes, annotations and dimensions, and other.
+The types of geometry support by Rhino include points, point clouds, curves, surfaces, polysurfaces, extrusions, meshes, annotations and dimensions.

-The attributes of an object include such properties as object color, layer, linetype, render material, group membership, and more.
+The attributes of an object include such properties as color, layer, linetype, render material, and group membership, amongst others.

-Here is an example using Object IDs to work reference geometry:
+The following example uses Object IDs to create reference geometry:

 import rhinoscriptsyntax as rs startPoint = [1.0, 2.0, 0.0] endPoint = [4.0, 5.0, 0.0] line1 = [startPoint, endPoint] line1ID = rs.AddLine(line1,line1) # Adds a line to the Rhino Document and returns an ObjectID startPoint2 = [1.0, 4.0, 0.0] endPoint2 = [4.0, 2.0, 0.0] line2 = [startPoint2, endPoint2] line2ID = rs.AddLine(line2,line2) # Returns another ObjectID int1 = rs.LineLineIntersection(line1ID,line2ID) # passing the ObjectIDs to the function.